rmsk2/Hello_Foenix256_Jr/README.md

 1000  endproc
 ```

 The program as shown above can be used to test both SIDs.
 Enter `right` for the right SID.
 Any other value tests the left SID.
-The assembly
+The source
+code can be found in the file `testsid.bas`.
+As described in the `superbasic` manual the program can be stored on a comaptible SD card and
+loaded from there or it can be uploaded to the F256 Jr. through the following command:

+`python3 fnxmgr.zip --port /dev/ttyUSB0 --binary testsid.bas --address 28000`

+After the machine resets type `xload` and after that you can list and/or run the program.
+Please note that after a power on of the F256 Jr.
+the program needs to be run twice before you can hear any sound.
+This may be specific to the Nano SwinSIDs in my board or to my speakers.
-version can be built with `make sid_test`.
+The assembly version can be built with `make sid_test`.
 The relevant source files are `sid_test.asm` and `sid_only.asm`.
-Please note that after a power
-on the program needs to be run twice before you can hear any sound.
-This may be specific to the Nano SwinSIDs in my board.

 ## Useful info